SuganthanBC/cpp_data_structures/README.md

 An std::map-like container that's based on a vector, allowing a way faster iteration with the cost of slower random access/inserting.

 ``GUIToRealTime<T>``
-A FIFO-like structure allowing lock-free data sharing between the GUI and audio/real time threads
+A FIFO-like structure allowing lock-free data sharing between the GUI and audio/real time threads modified for plugins that need to have the control of when to pull the newly pushed GUI data.

 ``OwningPointer<T>``
 An alternative to std::unique_ptr with slightly different semantics and more features.